wooville/Genesys-Assistant/README.md

 # Genesys-Assistant
 Android app on the Google Play store.
 A character creation tool for the tabletop RPG Genesys.

 Regretfully, I published this project to Google Play a little bit underbaked/undertested as the school year was starting and I no longer had time to work on it.
 I had good intentions of fixing it after the fact but honestly have not been able to make it a priority up to this point due to school and co-op.
 There are a few nasty crashes and the skill list implementation could definitely be improved.
+There are some aesthetic changes I'd consider making as well.
 I'm still very proud of the overall layout and work I put into it, and I learned a lot making it!
 Maybe someday...

 If you're looking for a great digital character manager for Genesys, [Genesys Emporium by SkyJedi](https://genesysemporium.com/) is a marvelous and robust web-based solution.